trpc/trpc/www/docs/main/express.md

 export type AppRouter = typeof appRouter;
 ```

 If your router file starts getting too big, split your router into several subrouters each implemented in its own file.
-The [merge them](/docs/merging-routers) into a single root `appRouter`.
+Then [merge them](/docs/merging-routers) into a single root `appRouter`.

 ## Express.js adapter